-Clarkson Eyecare has AMD eye care specialists in our locations serving Missouri, Illinois, Ohio, Kentucky, Michigan, Minnesota, Texas, New Jersey, Virginia, Georgia, and Florida.
+Clarkson Eyecare has age-related macular degeneration eye doctors in our locations serving Missouri, Illinois, Ohio, Kentucky, Michigan, Minnesota, Texas, New Jersey, Virginia, Georgia, and Florida.
 Click to find a location near you.

 There isn’t one specific cause for AMD and there are risk factors to be aware of.
 Besides aging, other common risk factors include: obesity, genetics, family history, cardiovascular disease, smoking, high blood pressure, and is more common in women.
 Many of these factors will increase chances of being diagnosed with macular degeneration or can increase the severity of symptoms.